TheRandomizer7/omnibase-movement/README.md

 ```

 There are two launch files.
 1) final_hackathon_realistic.launch - This file runs RRT path planner which takes a lot less time to run but, creates long paths.
 But, if the robot is disturbed, it stops following the old path until a new path is planned.
 Meanwhile, the path planner plans a new path for it to follow.
-So, the robot can be disturbed, rotated, moved from anywhere to anywhere, as long as the goal is reachable, it will find it's path.
+So, the robot can be disturbed, rotated, moved from anywhere to anywhere, as long as the goal is reachable, it will find it's path. (runs the nodes, obstacle_detector.py, path_planner_RRT.py, controller.py)
 2) final_hackathon.launch - This file runs the RRT* path planner which takes a long time to run but, creates a smooth path for the robot to follow.
-However, the robot is prone to disturbances and will not create a new path or follow the old path if it's disturbed from it's position.
+However, the robot is prone to disturbances and will not create a new path or follow the old path if it's disturbed from it's position. (runs the nodes, obstacle_detector.py, path_planner.py, controller.py)

 To run the final_hackathon_realistic.launch:
 ```